 Chicago: A City of Neighborhoods

-Summertime in Chicago affords a bevy of possibility in every corner of the city.
-Hop on the CTA for a quick trip into downtown, and soon you and your friends will be posting up for selfies in front of the Cloud Gate (a.k.a.
-“The Bean”), atop the Willis Tower (a.k.a the Sears Tower), and at various points in front of the storefronts along Michigan Avenue (a.k.a. the Magnificent Mile).
-Wander through the galleries of the Art Institute of Chicago, press your face to the glass of the 360-degree tropical fish tank at Shedd Aquarium, or get lost looking up at the cosmos in Adler Planetarium.
-Find yourself crowd surfing on top of the crowd during concerts in Grant Park.
-Take in the culture and history of the downtown area via walking, bus, or boat tour.
+Summertime in Chicago affords opportunities in every corner of the city.
+Hop on a CTA bus or train for a quick trip downtown, and soon you and your friends will be posing for selfies at Cloud Gate (“The Bean”), atop Willis Tower (formerly Sears Tower), and at storefronts along Michigan Avenue (the "Magnificent Mile").
+Wander through the galleries of the Art Institute of Chicago, press your face to the glass of the 360-degree tropical fish tank at Shedd Aquarium, or ponder the cosmos at Adler Planetarium.
+Take in the culture and history of the city via a walking, bus, or boat tour.

 "The city of Chicago has allowed me to eat amazing food and learn about a diverse group of people and cultures throughout the city."

 But there’s no need to limit yourself to the Loop.
 Are you a sports fan?
 Grab your baseball jersey and head to Wrigley Field to cheer on the Cubs or stay on the south side to cheer on the White Sox.
 Head north of the Chicago River to experience Old Town, where you’ll see historic townhomes, visit the Chicago History Museum, and take in sketch comedy at the famous Second City Theater.
 Head further north to Wicker Park and Logan Square, where you’ll find hole-in-the-wall art galleries, fusion restaurants, and coffeehouses.
 Or head to Pilsen, where you can not only find great Mexican food, but also explore the arts district and see some of the best mural art in Chicago.